powercodeacademy/phrg-rails-using-erb/README.md

 ## Embedding Ruby

 ERB and other templating engines allow us to modify the content and structure of our HTML code.
-With ERB, we do this using two differnet types of tags - the substitution, or `<%=` tag, and the scripting tag, or `<%` tag.
+With ERB, we do this using two different types of tags - the substitution, or `<%=` tag, and the scripting tag, or `<%` tag.

 ### Substitution Tags

-The substituion tag evaluates ruby code and then displays the results into the view.
+The substitution tag evaluates ruby code and then displays the results into the view.
 It opens with `<%=` and closes with `%>`.
 Inside of these tags, you can write any valid Ruby code that you want.

 In our `index.erb` file, add the following code: